PX4/PX4-Devguide/en/ros/external_position_estimation.md

 * It is recommended to check these MAVLink messages with e.g. the *Analyze* Widget of *QGroundControl*.
 In order to do this, yaw the vehicle until the quaternion of the ODOMETRY message is very close to a unit quaternion. (w=1, x=y=z=0)
 * At this point the body frame is aligned with the reference frame of the external pose system.
 If you do not manage to get a quaternion close to the unit quaternion without rolling or pitching your vehicle, your frame probably still have a pitch or roll offset.
 Do not proceed if this is the case and check your coordinate frames again.
 * Once aligned you can pick the vehicle up from the ground and you should see the position's z coordinate decrease.
 Moving the vehicle in forward direction, should increase the position's x coordinate.
 While moving the vehicle to the right should increase the y coordinate.
 In the case you send also linear velocities from the external pose system, you should also check the linear velocities.
 Check that the linear velocities are in expressed in the *FRD* body frame reference frame.
 * Set the PX4 parameter `MAV_ODOM_LP` back to 0.
-Therefore the ODOMETRY message will contain now the fused estimate coming from the estimator.
+PX4 will stop streaming this message back.

 If those steps are consistent, you can try your first flight.